Joe Burrow: Accuracy and physical traits

 Sportswriters have praised Burrow's accuracy, calling his ball placement elite.
-Bengals offensive coordinator Brian Callahan has stated that Burrow has "an uncanny ability to place the ball accurately on the move anywhere on the field."
+Brian Callahan, during his tenure as Bengals offensive coordinator, stated that Burrow has "an uncanny ability to place the ball accurately on the move anywhere on the field."
 Charlie Goldsmith of The Cincinnati Enquirer wrote that Burrow possess elite traits in regards to his "combination of picking up the blitz and his accuracy outside the pocket".

-Indeed, Burrow's pocket management, particularly his movement and footwork within the pocket to help him avoid sacks, has been noted by sportswriters.
+Burrow's pocket management, particularly his movement and footwork within the pocket to help him avoid sacks, has been noted by sportswriters.
 The Athletic wrote positively of Burrow's "ability to work a broken pocket," stating that Burrow evades defenders and is able to both find space to deliver a throw or run with the ball himself.

 Intangibles

-Intangibles such as dedication, work ethic, and leadership also contributed to the Bengals' decision to pick him first overall.
 Former New England Patriots running back Kevin Faulk compared Burrow to Tom Brady, noting the former's poise and competitiveness.
 Once in the NFL, Burrow drew further comparisons to Brady from Chiefs defensive coordinator Steve Spagnuolo.

 Burrow's leadership has also been noted by teammates and opponents alike; veteran Mike Daniels spoke on Burrow being voted a team captain as a rookie, stating that Burrow earned the respect of his veteran teammates before even playing.
 Kansas City Chiefs quarterback Patrick Mahomes has stated "Not only is he a great football player, I think he's a great leader.
 He has that special knack where he can lead anybody."
-Mahomes and Baltimore Ravens linebacker Patrick Queen have also noted Burrow's "swag" or "swagger".
+Mahomes and linebacker Patrick Queen have also noted Burrow's "swag" or "swagger".
 Indeed, Burrow has been noted by writers for his "cool" demeanor both on and off the field.
 ProFootballTalk writer Peter King wrote that "Burrow's steely mentality and his right arm are putting him on the path to greatness.
 I wouldn't bet against him."
 Burrow's attitude has been attributed as a factor in his ability to remain calm under pressure in-game, earning him the "Joe Cool" and "Joe Brrr" nicknames.